-Join the National Alliance for Caregiving, WISER, and Genworth for a discussion of family caregiving and retirement.
+The National Alliance for Caregiving joined WISER and Genworth for a discussion of family caregiving and retirement.
 Beth Ludden, Vice President of Long-Term Care Products for Genworth presented on new research from their “Beyond Dollars” report.
 Lara Hinz, the Director of Programs for WISER gave an overview of the “Financial Planning for Caregivers” workbook.

 - Presentation Slides: Financial Planning for Caregivers (PDF)

 - Genworth “Beyond Dollars” – Research Summary (PDF)

 - Genworth Conversation Kit – “Let’s Talk” (PDF)

 - Workbook: Financial Steps for Caregivers: What You Need to Know About Protection Your Money and Retirement (PDF)

 - Consumer Financial Protection Bureau: Managing Someone Else’s Money (Web Article)